AugustinJossa/Getting-and-cleaning-data-_-Course-project/README.md

 # Getting-and-cleaning-data-_-Course-project
-This repo is for the evaluation of this course project
+This repo is for the evaluation of the Coursera's "Getting and Cleaning Data class" course project

 ##The program will :
 - Download a zip file in your working directory: getdata_dataset